 Now with the safety items packed and ready to bring with you, it’s time to look at a list of some fun items that will be sure to keep your little ones entertained out on the boat.

 #6.
 Fishing Rod

 One of my favorite purchases I made for my son has been his Plusinno Fishing Pole.
 It’s an excellent way for the two of us to sit and bond while enjoying the boat.
 It comes with everything he needs such as; fishing pole, spin cast reel, and string, fishing tackle full of different fishing accessories as well as a little travel bag so he can feel as big as daddy walking down the dock towards the boat carrying his own fishing gear.

 As of the time I am writing this, the Plusinno Fishing Pole is advertised on Amazon for $33.99.
 If you fish, or you would like to teach your little one how to fish then I would highly recommend this product.
 It’s been nothing but great for us.

 Colouring books are a great way to pass 30 to 60 minutes depending on your child.
 My wife usually picks up a bunch of different coloring books from our local dollar store or Walmart.
 Amazon has some good coloring books to choose from as well, but because they will get wet and ruined much more easily, we buy the cheap ones.
 But with that said, I did buy Boating In The Sea! from Amazon to keep at home.

 We use to bring crayons, but after they’ve been sitting out in the sun all day, my son would tend to make a bit of a mess with them.
 Because of that reason, we pack a pencil case with a bunch of different color pencil crayons.
-Amazon has a good deal on a three pack of Crayola Colored Pencils for only $7.62.

 #8.
 Bring Some Binoculars